-Please note: Admissions to Berklee College of Music is a separate process.
+Please note: Admission to Berklee College of Music is a separate process.
 Learn more.

 1) Application Fee

 The non-refundable $110 application fee should be paid online by credit card.
 Boston Conservatory at Berklee also accepts application fee waivers from College Board, NACAC, or your guidance office.
 Please do not send application fee checks or waivers in the mail, as we may not process them before the deadline.
 Instead, fax or email is preferred.

 2) Academic Transcripts

 High-school transcripts are required for all freshman and transfer applicants who have not completed two full years of college work.
 College transcripts are required for all transfer and graduate applicants.
 Graduate college transcripts are required for Professional Studies Certificate applicants.
 International students must have their transcripts evaluated.
 Home-schooled students should refer to our Academic Requirements.

 For all applicants, two letters of recommendation are required:

 - One letter of recommendation from someone who knows the applicant in an academic context, such as a high-school teacher, tutor, or coach